fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 Liveness and health probes are essential for checking the health of our application, and metrics endpoints are necessary for monitoring its performance.
-However, these endpoints do not contribute to the overall latency of the service, and if we include them in our latency calculations, they may cause requests to be rejected, leading to unnecessary pod restarts.
+However, these endpoints don't contribute to the overall latency of the service, and if we include them in our latency calculations, they may cause requests to be rejected, leading to unnecessary pod restarts.

 To prevent these issues, we can filter out traffic to these endpoints by matching expressions.
 In the example below, we filter out flows with http.target